SEC Charges Microcap Fraud Scheme Participants Attempting to Capitalize On the Covid-19 Pandemic

-The U.S. Attorney’s Office for the District of Massachusetts today announced parallel criminal charges against Schmidt.
+On June 10, 2020, the U.S. Attorney's Office for the District of Massachusetts announced parallel criminal charges against Schmidt.

 The SEC's case is being handled by Trevor Donelan, Eric Forni, Kathleen Shields, J. Lauchlan Wash, Susan C. Anderson, and Amy Gwiazda in the Boston Regional Office and Katherine Bromberg of the Division of Enforcement's Retail Strategy Task Force.
 This enforcement action is the result of the staff's ongoing investigation following the trading suspensions.
 The SEC appreciates the assistance of the U.S. Attorney's Office for the District of Massachusetts, the Federal Bureau of Investigation, Financial Industry Regulatory Authority, the British Columbia Securities Commission, the Ontario Securities Commission, the Alberta Securities Commission, the Royal Canadian Mounted Police, the Cayman Islands Monetary Authority, the Hong Kong Securities and Futures Commission, and the Monetary Authority of Singapore.